bscotch/stitch/README.md

 ## Features <a id="features"></a>

-### Project Merging <a id="modules"></a>
+### Merging Projects <a id="modules"></a>

-Importing assets from one GMS2 project into another is a painful process, especially when you want to re-import updated assets.
+Importing assets from one GMS2 project into another is a painful process, especially when you want to re-import.
-Stitch includes a merger that allows you to bring a subset of resources and included files from one GameMaker project into another.
+Stitch includes a merger that lets you import a subset of resources and included files from one GameMaker project into another.

-Project Merging use cases:

-+ Creating a private library of code shared across multiple games.
-+ Creating a public library of utility assets for other developers.
+This allows you to share and re-use code, while making it easy to keep that code up to date.

+**⚠WARNING⚠** Merging GameMaker projects could permanently break your project.
+Only bypass the source control requirement if you are completely okay with having a ruined project!

 Since GameMaker does not have name-spacing, merging projects can be a complicated and dangerous process.
 The Stitch merger provides many options so that you can carefully control merge behavior, and will output warnings and errors when things go awry.
+Carefully check your options when merging to make sure you're getting what you want and, where possible, only merge projects that are using [good naming practices](#best-practice-naming) to reduce the chances of conflicts and confusion.

 Stitch can use the following as source projects for merging: